phaserjs/phaser/README.md

 * TilemapLayer.rayStepRate has been moved to Tilemap.rayStepRate.
 * TilemapLayer.getTiles has been moved to Tilemap.getTiles.
 * The private methods `TilemapLayer._fixX`, `_unfixX`, `_fixY` and `_unfixY` have been moved to `Tilemap.
+* TilemapLayer.getTileX, getTileY and getTileXY have been moved to Tilemap, and work off the current layer.

 ### Bug Fixes